 Exec.
 Ed.
 Online: Leadership Development to Advance Equity in Health Care

-One of the most glaring and seemingly intractable challenges facing health care organizations and professionals today is the absence of health equity in their patient population.
-Disparities in health care between groups defined socially, economically, demographically or geographically are, in the World Health Organization’s (WHO) definition of health equity, “unfair and avoidable or remediable.”
-This program will teach you how to confront and remediate unfair practices and advance health equity in your community or practice.
+One of the most glaring and seemingly intractable challenges facing health care organizations and professionals today is the absence of health equity for their patient population.
+Disparities in health care between groups defined socially, economically, demographically, or geographically are, in the World Health Organization’s (WHO) definition of health equity, “unfair and avoidable or remediable.”
+This program will teach you how to recognize, confront and remediate unfair practices and advance health equity in your community or practice.

-Traditional medical education lacks training on how the health care system is influenced by racism and how outdated policies perpetuate disparities.
-To help you fill this knowledge gap and refine your leadership skills through a health equity lens, this program delves into the current state of the health care system and the latest research on the social determinants of health.
-In particular, you will:
+Traditional medical education in the United States and Canada lacks on how the health care system is influenced by black and brown racism and how outdated policies perpetuate disparities.
+To help fill this knowledge gap and refine your leadership skills through a health equity lens, this program delves into the current state of the health care system and the latest research on the social determinants of health.
+Using this knowledge, we will:

 - Examine how specific policies adversely affect vulnerable populations and explore inequities from a policy and business perspective